- PublicSource presents a bold vision for local journalism in the Pittsburgh region.

 - PublicSource invites people to share their narratives on publicsource.org.

-It works with people in an effort to give voice to the otherwise voiceless, people who are not just ‘newsmakers’ or ‘trend-setters’ but those who do not always get a microphone to share their experiences.
+It works with people in an effort to provide a platform for people who typically aren't being heard, people who are not just ‘newsmakers’ or ‘trend-setters’ but those who do not always get a microphone to share their experiences.

 - PublicSource advocates for government transparency and serves as a watchdog to hold those in power to account.